PoojaHP009/Medius_Assignment/README.md

         "asdf sdfg ghjk edft" (not exact words you will some other words) step 6: use this password to code view.py line number 30.

+Run this program:
+path should be for Medius_prj
+step 1:activate .venv
+step 2:path ------ Medius_prj>py manage.py runserver

+upload attached csv file only
+you will get exact output as attached image